 Mahmoud AbdelRahman (ResearchGate)(LinkedIn)(GitHub) is a Ph.D.
 Researcher at NUS in the BUDS Lab.
 He is co-supervised by Dr. Adrian Chong and is a key member of Dr. Chong’s project: Integrated web-based platform for lifecycle building energy modeling.
 He holds a M.Sc in Architectural Engineering and B.Sc in Architecture from Mansoura University in Egypt.
 Mahmoud is an expert in building information modelling (BIM) and the development of tools and machine learning techniques to tie the virtual and measured world together.

 Matias Quintana (ResearchGate)(LinkedIn)(GitHub) is a Ph.D.
-Researcher at NUS in the BUDS Lab.
-He is co-supervised by Prof. Tham Kwok Wai and is affiliated with SinBerBest 2.
+Researcher at NUS in the BUDS Lab and is affiliated with SinBerBest 2.
+He is co-supervised by Prof. Stefano Schiavon from UC Berkeley and Prof. Tham Kwok Wai from NUS.
 He holds a Master of Information Systems Management from the Heinz College at Carnegie Mellon University and a B.Sc. in Electrical Engineering from the Pontifical Catholic University of Peru.
 Matias is a combination computer scientist and hardware hacker and is using these skills to implement wearable tech in the built environment.

-Yi Ting Teo is a Student Researcher at NUS in the BUDS Lab.
-She is a student in the Project & Facilities Management program in the NUS Dept. of Building.
-Yi Ting is a key leader of the development of the Cozie platform and its deployment in SDE.
+Yi Ting Teo (LinkedIn) is a Project Manager in the BUDS Lab and a student in the Project & Facilities Management program in the NUS Dept. of Building.
+Yi Ting co-leads the Internet-of-Buildings (IoB) platform and helps manage the lab resources and deployments.